 Freehold Sale’s Adam explains more clearly: “Without being too confusing, marriage value is 50% of the increase in property value once you’ve renewed the lease.
 If the property went up by £20,000 – you’d pay a premium of £10,000 to the freeholder, added to the renewal cost.”

 It is complicated; therefore both parties are advised to contact a professional to ensure that the amount calculated is correct and takes into account any other factors as applicable.
+In the meantime, you can get an estimated cost to extend a lease using our free, online Lease Extension Calculator.

 If you would like any further clarification or have a general query, please don’t hesitate to get in touch.